OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     * ``missing_variables``: Takes the values "raise_error" or "drop_variable" and specifies what happens if a variable is not in the dataset or has only missing values.
 Automatically dropping these variables is handy when the same model is estimated with several similar but not exactly equal datasets.
     * ``controls_with_missings``: Takes the values "raise_error", "drop_variable" or "drop_observations".
 Recall that measurement variables can have missing observations as long as they are missing at random and at least some observations are not missing.
 For control variables this is not the case and it is necessary to drop the missing observations or the contol variable.
     * ``variables_without_variance``: takes the same values as ``missing_variables`` and specifies what happens if a measurement or anchoring variable has no variance.
 Control variables without variance are not dropped as this would drop constants.
-    * ``check_enough_measurements``: takes the value "no_check", "raise_error" or "merge_stages" and specifies if a simple heuristic is used to check if the model has enough measurements to be identified.
-If set to "merge_stages" the development stages for some factors are merged until the model is identified.
     * ``robust_bounds``: takes the values true or false and refers to the bounds on some parameters during the maximization of the likelihood function.
 If true the lower bound for estimated variances is not set to zero but to ``bounds_distance``.
 This improves the stability of the estimator but is usually unnecessary if square-root filters are used.
     * ``bounds_distance``: a small number
-    * ``add_constant``: takes the values true and false.
-If true a constant is added in all measurement equations where no factor loading is normalized.

-    ..
-Note:: According to CHS constants can and should be estimated in all measurement equations.
-This is True for transition functions with known location if the start mean of the factors is normalized.
-For fully flexible transition functions one intercept per period and factor has to be normalized if the start mean of the factors are estimated.
-If the start means are normalized all intercepts of the initial period can be estimated.
-I would be happy to discuss this topic if anyone is interested.

     * ``estimate_X_zeros``: takes the values true or false.
 If true the start mean of the factor distribution is estimated, else it is normalized to zero.
-If set to false and add_constant is true all measurement equations of the first period get constants.
-As long as nemf is equal to 1 either way is fine.
-If nemf > 1 you should set estimate_X_zeros to true.
+This is an alternative normalization of location in the initial period.
+If set to False you have to specify less normalizations of intercepts that otherwise.
+The automatic generation of normalizations correctly handles this case.
+If nemf > 1 you have to set estimate_X_zeros to True.
     * ``order_X_zeros``: Takes an integer value between 0 and nfac - 1.
 If ``estimate_X_zeros`` is true and nemf > 1 the model would not be identified without imposing an order on the start means.
 The value of order_X_zeros determines which factor (in the alphabetically ordered factor list) is used to impose this order.
     * ``restrict_W_zeros``: takes the values true or false.
 If true the start weights of the mixture distribution is not estimated but set to 1 / nemf for each factor.
     * ``restrict_P_zeros``: takes the values true or false.
 If true the covariance matrices of all elements in the mixture distribution of the factors is required to be the same.
 CHS use this because their models with nemf > 1 do not converge otherwise.